-Since 2014, over one million people in 192 countries have signed up via Veganuary to give it a try, and famous ambassadors include Joachin Phoenix and Paul McCartney.
+Last year, 620,000 people from 220 different countries and territories signed up via Veganuary to give it a try, and famous ambassadors include Joachin Phoenix and Paul McCartney.
 Do you want to join the list of plant-powered people?

 If the answer is yes, then keep reading, we’ve compiled a shopping list of the top vegan brands and products to check out in the areas of health and beauty, fashion and cuisine to make Veganary easy.
 You’ll be pleased to see you don’t have to compromise on anything!

 Did you know all these celebrities are vegan?